iracooke/atenuis_wgs_pub/01_population_structure.md

 ![](01_population_structure_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-Admixture proportions are also calculated by PCAngst (based on optimal K = 2).
+Admixture proportions are also calculated by PCAngsd (based on optimal K = 2).
 These can be plotted in the style of a STRUCTURE plot as follows;